 The primary role of Wheels for All staff and volunteers is to run the session and offer guidance, advice and support in relation to cycling and cycling related matters.
 The carers, parents or guardian accompanying participants are responsible for the care and supervision of the participant.

-If you’d like to learn more visit one of our sessions to see what we do or contact us to find out more
+If you’d like to learn more come and visit one of our sessions to see what we do or contact us to find out more.

 Come and join the fun - share your enthusiasm for cycling whilst helping others enjoy themselves.

-We currently run sessions on the first and thris Fridays of each month but we wuld very much like to run sessions every Friday and hope to do this in the near future as we expand our volunteer base.
-We cater for adults (16+) with a wide range of physical and mental disabilities and we would like to enlarge the number of schoold and organisations that make use of our facilities.
+We are now running sessions every Friday.
+We cater for adults (16+) with a wide range of physical and mental disabilities and we would like to enlarge the number of participants, schools and organisations that make use of our facilities.